|Platforms:||PC, PS 2/3, X-box|

 |Game Modes:||Singleplayer / Multiplayer|

 Manhunt is a violent stealth action adventure game that thinks snuff-film style video, grainy graphics and a ghetto attitude make for a compelling atmosphere.
 But there’s little doubt that on some level, Rockstar North has succeeded; this is an atmospheric game, and it can be downright disturbing in a superficial sort of way.
-But lacking the humor that makes Grand Theft Auto much more palatable than it might otherwise be, Manhunt isn’t enjoyable by any stretch, though its presentation shows how a game can be affecting.
+But lacking the humor that makes Grand Theft Auto much more likeable than it might otherwise be, Manhunt isn’t enjoyable by any stretch, though its presentation shows how a game can be affecting.

 It’s too bad all of the sociological and artistic implications of its strong content are considerably more interesting than the game itself, which is a predictable and dull slog through monochrome levels, with primitive AI and uninteresting play mechanics.
 As James Earl Cash, a convicted killer who’s about to be executed, you run through various levels under the direction of one Lionel Starkweather, voiced by actor Brian Cox.
 He’s filming your murderous rampage so he can sell it as a “real” snuff film.
 He eggs you on as you move from taking out gangbangers to, eventually, cops and private soldiers.